joebew42/ex_twitch_pomobot/README.md

 - As a streamer I can start a new pomodoro with a task name
   - the command should be `!pomo_start [task name]`
+  - [BUG] At the moment the `CommandHandler.handle()` is blocking.
+This cause a timeout when trying to write messages to the chat, through the `IRCTwitchChat`
+  - We may have two options:
+    - Make the CommandHandler a GenServer and handle all the commands as cast (non-blocking)
+    - OR, provide to connection to the Twitch Chat: one for reading, and one for writing

 ## TODO